-Data Protection Laws Overview
+What Data Protection Laws Apply to Franchises?

 Data protection laws impose specific obligations on franchisors and franchisees to safeguard sensitive information.
 A critical aspect of compliance involves adhering to data breach regulations, which outline the procedures for responding to and notifying affected parties in the event of a security incident.
-Additionally, data protection standards, such as those related to data storage and transmission, must be implemented to prevent unauthorized access and guarantee the integrity of personal data.
+Additionally, data protection standards, such as those related to data storage and transmission, must be implemented to prevent unauthorized access and ensure the integrity of personal data.

 Data Breach Regulations